 It means throwing out any remaining substances and removing any other vices (like alcohol, tobacco, gambling, etc.) that could fuel addictive personality traits.

-It also means physically removing them from toxic settings.
-One of the best ways to do this is by finding a Sober Living Facility where they can feel at home.
-These sober settings make it much easier to break the cycle of addiction by surrounding the patient with a supportive community and the resources they need to succeed.
-By physically removing them from their setting they won’t be tempted to return to the same street corners and back ally hangouts where they could be tempted or pressured to abuse.
+It also means physically removing them from toxic settings to a sober environment where they can feel at home.
+By physically removing them from their setting they won’t be tempted to return to the same places where they could be tempted or pressured to abuse.

 Find a Community: The expression ‘it takes a village’ truly applies here.
 Many survivors of addiction cite support groups as one of the most powerful tools in their recovery.
 Meeting others that are also working towards recovery can be a huge morale booster.